AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 });
 ```

-There's very little that you can't customize in some shape or form.
-I'm honestly very impressed by how much thought went into making this plugin; it's exactly what I've been searching for.
+This is just scratching the surface ofThere's very little that you can't customize.
+I'm honestly very impressed by how much thought went into making this plugin; it's exactly what I was searching for!

 ### 6. It Has Great Documentation

 If you're not sure how to do something in 11ty, chances are that you'll find an example [in the official docs](https://11ty.dev/docs/) in several different templating languages.
-And if you get stuck, you can ask for help in their very active GitHub community.
+And if you get stuck, you can ask for help in their very active GitHub community and [Discord channel](https://www.11ty.dev/blog/discord/).
 I actually [ran into a problem trying to deploy my site](https://github.com/11ty/eleventy/issues/1864), and I received an answer within a few hours.

 ### 7. It Supports Incremental Builds

 This is something I initially misunderstood about 11ty, thinking that it was slower than Jekyll.
-But it turns out that 11ty supports incremental builds just like Jekyll does—all you have to do is supply it the `--incremental` command-line flag.
+But it turns out that 11ty supports incremental builds just like Jekyll does—all you have to do is supply the `--incremental` command-line flag for the dev server.
 So if you change one file, 11ty won't rebuild your entire site—it will only write the file that changed.
 This makes for a great developer experience, especially if you save files frequently like I do.

 ### 8. It Has a Debug Mode